ONSdigital/dp-jwt-verifier-java/README.md

 # dp-jwt-verifier-java
-A Java JSON Web Token (JWT) verification library, designed to decode and verify an access token JWT using an RSA public signing key (asymmetric encyption).
+A Java JSON Web Token (JWT) verification library, designed to decode and verify a JWT Access Token using an RSA public signing key (asymmetric encyption).

 ## Example